 Small-scale tourism ventures, including cultural tours and fishing expeditions, operate out of Maningrida.
 Apart from the town's population of approximately 2300, Maningrida also services about 30 outstations or homelands in the region.

-West Arnhem Regional Council provides a range of services in Maningrida, including local government services, sport and recreation programs, rubbish collection and removal, parks and gardens maintenance, as well as providing housing maintenance and services on behalf of other government agencies.
+West Arnhem Regional Council provides a range of services in Maningrida, including local government services, sport and recreation programs, rubbish collection and removal, parks and gardens maintenance, as well as providing other services on behalf of government agencies.
 The Council also operates a 25-metre swimming pool in the town.

 Click here for information on the Maningrida Local Authority.

 2292 (2011 Census)